Dukot

-Plot
+Synopsis

 The film centers on the family of a middle-class government official.
 The family goes through hell when Carlo (Gil), who is estranged from his father, is kidnapped.
-Carlo must be rescued, otherwise he will be forced to fight for his life to escape a ruthless gang of ex-military mercenaries.
+Carlo must be rescued; otherwise, he will be forced to fight for his life to escape a ruthless gang of ex-military mercenaries.
 The film revolves around two families that come from two totally different worlds.
 Uncontrollable circumstances will unleash a chain of events that shall compel these families to do unimaginable things to fight for what they think and feel is right.

 Cast

 Enrique Gil portrays Carlo Sandoval The Youngest Son of Charlie & Cecille Sandoval and later was kidnapped by the Tilapia Gang of the Kidnapped Syndicate.

 Shaina Magdayao Portrays Cathy Sandoval The Eldest Sister of Carlo Sandoval.